gbrigandi/tfschema-bindgen/README.md

 We're going to use this tool assuming that we're inside the repository.

-The following command will generate Rust class definitions from the previous definitions written in the 'test.json' file and write them into `test.rs`:
+The following command will generate Serde bindings from the previous definitions, outputting those to `test.rs` module:

 ```bash
 cargo run --bin tfbindgen -- test.json > test.rs
 ```

-This is how the generated Rust definitions followed by how these can be consumed for parsing a Terraform configuration descriptor :
+The following is a Rust example snippet comprising the previously generated bindings and a main function building on these in order deserialize a configuration descriptor adhering to our Terraform schema:

 ```rust
 #![allow(unused_imports, non_snake_case, non_camel_case_types, non_upper_case_globals)]